nikitaNotFound/EasyFlight/README.md

 `DefaultPageSize` | default page size that uses if user don't define it in request

 + ### Profile caching settings ###
-`CachingTime` | the time user info caching for
+`CachingTime` | the time of user info caching
-`PhotoKey` | the key application uses to save and load path to user' image `FlightHistoryKey` | the key application uses to save and load user' flight history
+`PhotoKey` | the key application uses to save and load path to user' image
+`FlightHistoryKey` | the key application uses to save and load user' flight history

 + ### Serilog ###